![]() |

 |

-At our 60th Birthday Dance and old-timers reunion |
+June 13, 2010 61st Birthday Dance and old-timers reunion |

-Local Mainstream and Plus square dancing to tapes and CDs is continuing on an informal basis on Monday nights, 7:30 p.m. to 9:00 p.m. at the Newport, Oregon, Adult Activity Center. |
+Mainstream and Plus square dancing to tapes and CDs is continuing locally on an informal basis.
+For information on places and times, contact one of the club officers shown below. |

 Some Club History: